ztyyLV/web-twain-docs/faq/how-to-test-if-your-scanner-supports-ICA-scanning-on-Mac-OS.md

 description: How to test if your scanner supports ICA scanning on Mac OS
 ---

-# Troubleshooting
+# Capture/Image Source

-## How to test if your scanner supports ICA scanning on Mac OS
+## How to test if your scanner supports ICA scanning on Mac OS?

 ![Hardware-Scanners-Cameras-2]({{site.assets}}imgs/Hardware-Scanners-Cameras-2.png)